yuwex/scratchcloud/sphinx/source/basic_tutorial.rst

 The text that states ``'Your Password Here!'`` should be your actual password.
 The ``client.run`` method is the only blocking function in the library.

 If we hop over to the `project <https://scratch.mit.edu/projects/622084628/>`_ we connected to, click the cat, and change some variables, our scratchcloud client will print the changes!
+For example, clicking the cat and entering 100 will make scratchcloud print ``REQUEST changed to 100!``

 .. note::